SamuelBor/ContractWhistOnline/README.md

 We implement 5 separate agents, each of whom play the game with a different gameplay strategy.
 The strategy they incorporate is exclusively used in the gameplay stage, as this is where points are primarily won or lost.
 Their strategy is also isolated to the gameplay stage because the bidding stage uses a fixed prediction method amongst the agents as a control variable.

-If the agents also varied in how they bid at the start of the game, the perception of a strategy’s effective- ness could be distorted and cause a successful strategy to go unnoticed due to an inaccurate prediction.
+If the agents also varied in how they bid at the start of the game, the perception of a strategy’s effectiveness could be distorted and cause a successful strategy to go unnoticed due to an inaccurate prediction.
 The strategies implemented into the agents include both a winning strategy and a losing strategy, which they can switch between based on whether they are meeting their contract or not.

 Through the examination of the implemented strategies, we can not only make a conclusion as to what factors contribute to a successful strategy, but also gain insight into whether an optimal strategy could exist.
 While investigations into optimal strategies for imperfect information games have been conducted in the past, this is one of the first to examine this specific Whist variant.